Mathematics

 MAT 115 | Principles of Modern Math | 3 Hours |

-An investigation of the key ideas in contemporary mathematics.
-Three or four topics will be studied, in depth, with at least three chosen from the following list: geometry, combinatorics and probability, graph theory, logic and set theory, mathematics of finance, and statistics.
+This course includes the investigation of the key ideas in contemporary mathematics.
+In-depth, three or four topics will be studied, with at least three chosen from the following list: geometry, combinatorics and probability, graph theory, logic and set theory, mathematics of finance, and statistics.
 These topics are taught with an emphasis on problem-solving.
 This course serves as a general education mathematics course for liberal arts majors.
-Prerequisite: a grade of C or better in MAT 081 or MAT 078 (or higher) OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Illinois Articulation Initiative (IAI): M1 904 Lecture/Lab Hours: 3 lec/week |
+Prerequisite: A grade of C or better in MAT 078 or MAT 081 or MAT 090; OR appropriate placement.

 ||